Conjectural-Technologies/enhanced-active-effects/README.md

 ## How It Works

-The module monitors Active Effects with keys that start with `EAE.` and applies them to the token's properties.
+The module monitors Active Effects with keys that start with `enhanced.` and applies them to the token's properties.
 For example:

-- `EAE.light.color`: Changes the token's light color
+- `enhanced.light.color`: Changes the token's light color
-- `EAE.light.dim`: Modifies the dim light radius
+- `enhanced.light.dim`: Modifies the dim light radius
-- `EAE.light.bright`: Adjusts the bright light radius
+- `enhanced.light.bright`: Adjusts the bright light radius
-- `EAE.light.animation`: Sets light animation properties
+- `enhanced.light.animation`: Sets light animation properties
-- `EAE.sight.visionMode`: Changes the token's vision mode
+- `enhanced.sight.visionMode`: Changes the token's vision mode

 ## Technical Analysis

 The module operates by:

-1. Tracking Active Effects with keys prefixed by "EAE."
+1. Tracking Active Effects with keys prefixed by "enhanced."
 2. Converting these effects into token property updates
 3. Maintaining original token settings to restore them when effects end
 4. Supporting multiple effect application modes (ADD, MULTIPLY, OVERRIDE, etc.)